-Gasoline is highly flammable and explosive, and you can be burned or seriously injured when handling fuel.
+Gasoline is highly flammable and explosive.

-- Stop the engine and keep heat, sparks, and flame away. - Handle fuel only outdoors. - Wipe up spills immediately. - 1.
-Move the fuel valve to the OFF position, and then remove the sediment cup, O-ring and filter. - 2.
+- You can be burned or seriously injured when handling fuel. - Stop the engine and let it cool before handling fuel. - Keep heat, sparks, and flame away. - Handle fuel only outdoors. - Keep away from your vehicle.
+Wipe up spills immediately. - 1.
+Move the fuel valve lever to the OFF position, and then remove the sediment cup, O-ring and filter. - 2.
 Wash the sediment cup and filter in non-flammable solvent, and dry it thoroughly.

-3. Install the filter, and place the O-ring in the fuel valve, and install the sediment cup.
-Tighten the sediment cup securely.

-4. Move the fuel valve to the ON position, and check for leaks.
-Replace the O-ring if there is any leakage.
+- 3. Reinstall the filter, new O-ring, and the sediment cup.
+Tighten the sediment cup securely. - 4.
+Move the fuel valve lever to the ON position and check for leaks.